 Facing West: WOOD

 Facing East: METAL

 Facing SouthEast: METAL

 If a person lives or works in a building that is not favorable to them, they should use the missing color and element to decorate the house or office with so as to turn the unfavorable match into a more favorable, positive one.
 The trick is to pair-up the element of a person with the element of a building.
 Ideally, the most compatible building for you is the one that belongs to the same element as you.
 That is a good Feng Shui house.
 We discussed more of this in our Five-Elements class.
-If you missed it, you can view the video recording of the whole class here.
+For more information about our classes, read mroe about our Training Center here.